dekuNukem/duckyPad/keymap_instructions.md

 ### duckcode

-duckcode is a `unsigned 16-bit number` containing the HID Usage Code and some other information:
+duckcode is an `unsigned 16-bit number` containing the HID Usage Code and some other information:

 ![Alt text](resources/pics/keymaps/duckcode.png)